iagr98/PINN_IAM/README.md

 This is where all the heavy lifting happens:
 - Contains the actual neural network that learns the physics
 - Handles the beam physics (that `EI·d⁴w/dx⁴ = 0` stuff)
-- Manages the adaptive loss balancing (ReLoBRaLo magic)
+- Manages the adaptive loss balancing
 - Does all the training logic
 - Basically the "engine" of the whole project